microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 ```

 > [!NOTE]
 > That when copy/pasting code from the browser into Visual Studio Code, the indentation may not be correct.
 Make sure to check the indentation of the code after pasting it into Visual Studio Code.
+This method should be at the same level of indentation as the `__init__` method

 This code defines the `get_recommendations` method, which generates AI recommendations based on the task name.
 The method constructs a prompt for the AI model to generate recommendations based on the input keyword.
 The response from the AI model is parsed to extract the recommendations in JSON format.
 If an error occurs during parsing, a default error message is returned.